 Analysis refers to the extraction, purification, separation, identification, quantification and reporting of POP concentrations in the matrix of interest.
 The development and dissemination of reliable analytical methods and the accumulation of high-quality analytical data are important to understand the environmental impact of hazardous chemicals, including POPs.

-Selected analytical methods for PFOS and its related substances include:
+Selected analytical methods for PFOS and PFOA and their related substances include:

 ISO 25101 (2009): Water quality – Determination of perfluorooctanesulfonate (PFOS) and perfluorooctanoate (PFOA) – Method for unfiltered samples using solid phase extraction and liquid chromatography/mass spectrometry;